brimdata/zed/docs/lake/design.md

 > This is not yet implemented.
 The query planner would replace any full object
 > scan with the needed aggregation with the result given in the index.
-> Where a filter is applied to match one row of the index, that result could be
+> Where a filter is applied to match one row of the index, that result could
-> likewise and extracted instead of scanning the entire object.
+> likewise be extracted instead of scanning the entire object.
 > This capability is not generally useful for interactive search and analytics
 > (except for optimizations that suit the interactive app) but rather is a powerful
 > capability for application-specific workflows that know the pre-computed